The Big Four

 (Redirected from Big Four)

 The Big Four were Dan Brouthers, Jack Rowe, Hardy Richardson, and Deacon White.
-They played for Buffalo in 1881-85 and were sold as a group to Detroit in 1885, playing there 1886-88.
+They played for the Buffalo Bisons from 1881 to 1885, and were then sold as a group to the Detroit Wolverines, playing there from 1886 to 1888.

-In 1889, White and Rowe had purchased financial interests in Buffalo, but the league prevented White from going there as Pittsburgh owned rights to him.
+In 1889, White and Rowe had purchased financial interests in the Buffalo team, but the league prevented White from going there as the Pittsburgh Alleghenys owned rights to him.
 The dispute was part of the reason the Players League was formed in 1890.
-White and Rowe ended up playing for Pittsburgh in 1889, while Brouthers and Richardson played for Boston.
+White and Rowe ended up playing for Pittsburgh in 1889, while Brouthers and Richardson played for the Boston Red Stockings.

-In 1890, Brouthers and Richardson played for Boston in the Players League while White and Rowe played for the Buffalo entry in the same league.
+In 1890, Brouthers and Richardson played for the Boston Reds in the Players League while White and Rowe played for the Buffalo entry in the same league.

 The Big Four were not called that because of their height, as Jack Rowe was 5' 8".
 Rather, they were strong players.
 White was already a 33-year-old veteran in 1881, a winner of two previous batting championships, while Brouthers was 23, Rowe 24, and Richardson 26.
 Of the four, Jack Rowe had the shortest career (12 years), with 298 games at catcher perhaps having an effect in shortening his career.